Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Price Prediction and Inference with Deep Neural Networks

-Here $Z_i$ is the original input, which lies in a very high-dimensional space. $Z_i$ is non-linearly mapped into an embedding vector $ X_i$ which is of moderately high dimension (up to 5120 dimensions), which is again non-linearly mapped to a lower dimension vector $ E^{(1)}_i$, and so on, until it is mapped to the final hidden layer, $V_i= E^{(m)}_i$, which is then \emph{linearly} mapped to the final output, consisting of hedonic price $H_{it}$ for product $i$ in all time periods $t=1,..., T$.
+Here $Z_i$ is the original input, which lies in a very high-dimensional space. $Z_i$ is non-linearly mapped, via the embedding layer $e$, to an embedding vector $X_i$ which is of moderately high dimension (up to 5120 dimensions).
+This embedding is again non-linearly mapped to a lower dimension vector $E^{(1)}_i$ by the first hidden layer $g_1$, and so on, until the final hidden layer $g_m$.
+The output of the final hidden layer $g_m$, given by $V_i \coloneqq E^{(m)}_i$, is then \emph{linearly} mapped to the final output, consisting of hedonic price $H_{it}$ for product $i$ in all time periods $t=1,..., T$.

-The last hidden layer $V= E^{(m)}$ is called the \textit{value embedding} in our context.
-These embeddings are moderately high-dimensional summaries of the product (up to 512 dimensions).
-They are derived from product attributes, and directly determine the predicted hedonic price of the product.
-Note that the embeddings $V$ do not depend on time and thus represent the intrinsic, potentially valuable attributes of the product.
-However, the predicted price does depend on time $t$ via the coefficient $\theta_t$, reflecting the fact that the different intrinsic attributes are valued differently across time.
+The output of the final hidden layer, $V_i = E_i^{(m)}$, is called the \textit{value embedding} in our context.
+It is a moderately high-dimensional summary of the product (up to 512 dimensions, with 256 in our primary model).
+It is derived from product attributes, and directly determines the predicted hedonic price of the product.
+Note that the embeddings $V_i$ do not depend on time and thus represent the intrinsic, potentially valuable attributes of the product.
+However, the predicted price does depend on time $t$ via the coefficient $\theta_t$, reflecting the fact that these intrinsic attributes are valued differently across time.

 The network mapping (\ref{NNP}) makes use of the repeated composition of nonlinear mappings of the form